 - ActiveDen: Remember the good ‘ol days of Flash?
-Granted that fewer design agenceies use Flash nowadays, but its still a great marketplace for Flash templates, banners, site templates and video players (all based on Flash)
+Granted that fewer design agencies use Flash nowadays, but it’s still a great marketplace for Flash templates, banners, site templates and video players (all based on Flash)

 I’m sure you’ve heard of Themeforest, right?
 That WordPress theme marketplace with literally thousands of premium WordPress themes?
 Themeforest houses virtually all kinds of WordPress theme – be it a restaurant theme, or a fitness club, or even so much as a meditative theme!
 A couple of WordPress theme designers have emerged super successful – made over a million dollars in cash – all thanks to their hard work and Themeforest.
 Remember Evanto keeps 50% of the sales you make, which decreases to 40% once you’ve become an elite author.
 There’s a lot of money to be made and here are some jaw dropping sales figures to get you inspired.

 WooThemes is another fine establishment built around WordPress.
 They’re a premier theme company with a lot of amazing stuff to offer.
 Recently, they had acquired the Standard Theme – which was a pretty famous theme from 8Bit – a WordPress-centric company.
 One of their most notable contributions, apart from themes, is WooCommerce – a renowned WordPress eCommerce plugin.
-WooCommerce is an industry standard when it comes to WordPress eCommerce and most themes try to include WooCommerce integration in order to attract customers.
-WooThemes also has a couple of other great plugins such as WooSlider, WooSiderbars and most notably a plugin called Sensei, which means “teacher”.
-It helps your create online courses with WordPress!
+WooCommerce is an industry-standard when it comes to WordPress eCommerce and most themes try to include WooCommerce integration in order to attract customers.
+WooThemes also has a couple of other great plugins such as WooSlider, WooSiderbars, and most notably a plugin called Sensei, which means “teacher”.
+It helps you create online courses with WordPress!
 Talk about innovation!

 This 87 themed company is a huge hit among premium WordPress themes.
 One of their cornerstones of success is their choice of keywords.
 When I was a WordPress newbie, I remember that I used the keywords – “elegant wordpress themes” when searching for my first WordPress themes.
 With ammunition as little as 87, Elegant Themes have successfully conquered over a staggering 213,635 customers!
 Their themes are well built, easy to use and the support is great too!
 In fact, if you’re a daily at WPLift, I’m sure you’ve participated in the Elegant Themes giveaways we hold.

 Scribe SEO is an effective SEO service preferred by many bloggers and it integrates in your WordPress site via the Scribe SEO plugin.
 Not just WordPress, Scribe also runs on Microsoft Word and Joomla.
-Packages start at 97 USD a month and comes with a 30 day money back guarantee.
+Packages start at 97 USD a month and come with a 30-day money-back guarantee.

 Synthesis – Managed WordPress Hosting